snaekobbi/system/README.md

 ### Basic usage with both Web UI and Engine

 ```
-docker run -it -p 9000:9000 -p 8181:8181 josteinaj/snaekobbi
+docker run -it -p 9000:9000 -p 8181:8181 snaekobbi/system:1.7.0-latest
 ```

 Now, open [http://localhost:9000/](http://localhost:9000/) in a browser.

-If you are not running Linux, you will have to use the IP address of your VM, which you can find by running `docker-machine ls`.
+If you are not running GNU/Linux, you will have to use the IP address of your VM, which you can find by running `docker-machine ls`.
+An alternative is to use port forwarding.
+For VirtualBox driver:
+`VBoxManage controlvm <name of docker machine> natpf1 "tcp-port9000,tcp,127.0.0.1,9000,,9000"`.

 You can also query the engine directly at the endpoint [http://localhost:8181/ws/](http://localhost:8181/ws/).
 For instance, try the following